yunwaveyuki/BSE_Template_Portfolio/index.md

 ![Schematic](wefw.jpg)

 # Code
-This is my config.js for the smart mirror
+This is my config.js for the smart mirror with a brief explanation for each module.

 ```js
 let config = {